h4d35ccs/ATMMonitoring-osoco/ATMMonitoring/doc/developer/source/developer/com/ncr/ATMMonitoring/handler/QueueHandler.rst

 .. java:method:: public String element()
    :outertype: QueueHandler

    Retrieves, but does not remove, the head of this queue.
-This method differs from peek only in that it throws an exception if this queue is empty.

-   :return: String
+Null if the queue is empty

 isEmpty
 ^^^^^^^